 Theology and Continental Philosophy Unit

-The Theology and Continental Philosophy Unit invites individual paper proposals, panel proposals, and roundtables on any of the following topics (if you would like to submit proposals for topics not on this list, we will consider all proposals).
+The Theology and Continental Philosophy Unit invites individual paper proposals, panel proposals, and roundtables on any of the following topics, or any others within our unit's area of focus.
 We also encourage proposals to combine aspects of the topics listed below:

 Statement of Purpose